olivershetler/neuroscikit/docs/data_structures.md

             /// session_object.get_devices_metadata()['axona_led_tracker'] ///

-            So this doesn't look useful in the casees of having few devices but allows for much better organization if we have more:/.
-And also the idea was to prevent against having to create a unique class for every single device and having to use different if statements to see what we're working with
+            So this doesn't look useful in the casees of having few devices but allows for much better organization if we have more.
+And also the idea was to prevent against having to create a unique class for every single device and having to use different if statements to see what device metadata class we have.

                 ---> TrackerMetadata() (LOW USE/IMPORTANCE)